 (c) Wrong size and type of jewelry

 Jewelry plays an important role during the initial phase of healing after you get piercing done.
-It is important to choose the right type and size of jewelry to provide the right conditions for pierced area to heal.
+An open wound needs sufficient oxygen for natural healing process.
+Thus, it is important to choose the right type and size of jewelry to provide the right conditions for pierced area to heal.

 - Size of Jewelry: If your jewelry is too tight, then you won’t be able to clean the piercing properly and also change the jewelry without irritating the area.
 This could possibly in infection and bruises due to frequent friction.

 - Type of Jewelry: Wear the jewelry which allows the piercing to breathe and heal.
-Avoid wearing very heavy jewelry if you notice symptoms of infection or before the wound is completely healed.
+Avoid wearing heavy jewelry if you notice symptoms of infection or before the wound has completely healed.

 (d) Improper piercing procedure